obaldellon/web-upinfo/_posts/s3/2019-03-13-modelisation-avancee-ppc-pl.md

 3. Last, you must compute the total crash cost for every possible makespan.
 Again, it can be automated with the IBM OPL Script language.

+###### Unary Resource

+A unary or disjunctive resource models a set of non-interruptible activities which must not overlap in the schedule: two tasks cannot be executed simulatenously.

+1. All activities use the the unary resource.
+2. Only crashed activities use the unary resource.

 ### Textbooks